wes1350/wes1350.github.io/about.md

 Hello!
 I'm Wesley.

 Here are some things I am currently or have been interested in:
-- Learning languages (French, Spanish, Japanese??, Italian??, Portuguese??)
+- Learning languages (French, Spanish, Japanese?, Italian?, Portuguese?)
 - Cooking
+- Chess, Poker
 - Math
-- Strategy games (e.g. chess, poker)
 - Photography
-- Computer science (programming, machine learning)
+- Programming, Machine Learning
 - Playing and creating music
 - Writing!